 The final step draws together and synthesizes all the findings from the previous steps, in order to make a final assessment of a state's compliance with its obligation to fulfill the right(s) under review.
-Before addressing the findings, however, this step provides a contextual analysis to reflect on the broader factors bearing an impact on (a) the rights holders' ability to claim the right(s) under review; and (b) the duty bearers' capacity to meet their obligations-beyond shortcomings in the efforts analyzed in the previous two steps.
-Essentially, this analysis attempts to undercover why government efforts have not been more successful.
+Before addressing the findings, however, this step provides a contextual analysis to reflect on the broader factors bearing an impact on (a) the rights holders' ability to claim the right(s) under review; and (b) the duty-bearers' capacity to meet their obligations-beyond shortcomings in the efforts analyzed in the previous two steps.
+Many of these issues will have been foreshadowed in the previous steps.
+But they are addressed more comprehensively here by carrying out a political economy analysis, which seeks to 'reveal the underlying interests, incentives and institutions that enable or frustrate change'.
+In effect, this kind of analysis attempts to uncover why government efforts have not been more successful.
 This ensures that the broader context in which the state is operating is taken into account as part of the overall assessment, so that recommendations stemming from the analysis are constructive and well-targeted.
-This final step is indispensible and represents the crux of the analysis: distinguishing between deprivations that might be the result of factors genuinely beyond the control of the state from those for which the state should be held accountable.
+This final step is indispensible and represents the crux of the analysis: distinguishing deprivations that might be the result of factors genuinely beyond the control of the state from those for which the state should be held accountable.